-A Quality of Life study carried out by Always Discreet have revealed some interesting statistics as this Infographic shows.
-People wrongly assume that adult incontinence only affects women who have had children and the elderly but it can in fact happen to women at any age for many reasons including childbirth, the menopause or strenuous exercise.
+A Quality of Life study carried out by Always Discreet has revealed some interesting statistics.
+People wrongly assume that adult incontinence only affects women who have had children and the elderly but it can, in fact, happen to women at any age for many reasons including childbirth, the menopause or strenuous exercise.
 Many will then avoid exercise for fear of having an ‘accident’ again which can lead to weight gain, making the condition worse and adding to their stress, low self-esteem and body confidence.

-“The embarrassment which these women feel suffering with a condition they can’t ever talk about has a real knock-on effect on their social life – whether exercising or taking long car trips – and on their relationships with their partners.”
+“The embarrassment which these women feel suffering from a condition they can’t ever talk about has a real knock-on effect on their social life – whether exercising or taking long car trips – and on their relationships with their partners.”